alexconst/webmon/README.md

 CLI app to periodically perform health checks on multiple websites.
 Each health check can be defined with: url, time interval, optional regex to check the response html The list of websites can be provided as a file or in a DB via a config file.
-The app stores status results in the DB.
+The app stores healthcheck status results in the DB.

 # How To